irsat000/CAI-Tools/README.md

 ###### Raw Dump (anonymous)
 This is a better option if you want to hide your first name, username, display name etc.
 ###### Download as example chat
-This turns all your history into example chat/definition format so you can use them in CAI and Pygmalion AI.
+This turns all your history into example chat/definition format so you can use them in CAI and other AI chat platforms.
 It downloads a .txt file, which is a text document.
-All you need to do is copy pasting the content.
+All you need to do is copy paste the content.

 ###### Tavern Chats (zip/jsonl)
 Similar to "Download as Tavern chat".
 You can download all chats in one go in Tavern format.
 It will download a zip file that contains .jsonl files.